Red flower and snow on mountain

 Ohi’a lehua flower with snow on Mauna Kea in background.
-Credit: Hawai’i Visitors Bureau
+(Photo Credit: Hawai’i Visitors Bureau)

 Welcome to the Big Island!

-At over 4,000 square miles in area, you can guess how our island got its nickname.
+At over 4,000 square miles, it’s easy to see how the Big Island got its nickname.
 And the best way to explore?
-Circumventing it by car.
+Circumnavigating it by car.
 The Big Island of Hawaii is unlike any other place on Earth.
 Snow-capped mountains meet black sand beaches.
 Rainforests transition into lava deserts.
 Ancient Hawaiian culture pulses beneath the surface of every landscape.

-There’s parts of the island that this itinerary won’t cover.
+There are parts of the island that this itinerary won’t cover.
 The Big Island is just too big.
-The Puna and Kohala districts aren’t included as isn’t time to fully explore in three days, but it’ll give you at least two great reasons to return.
+The Puna and Kohala districts aren’t included, but it’ll give you at least two great reasons to return.

 What Makes the Big Island Special